 In electrostatics you have learnt about the relationship between the electric field and force due to electric charges and electric dipoles.
-Analogous concepts exist in magnetism except that magnetic poles do not exist in isolation, and we always have a magnetic dipole or a
+Analogous concepts exist in magnetism except that magnetic poles do not exist in isolation,

-🐖 Do you know ?
+Do you know ?

 Some commonly known facts about magnetism.